katcipis/katcipis.github.io/content/blog/object-orientation-go.md

 It may seem misleading that Go and Java have interfaces since the only thing they have in common is their name.
-In Java interfaces create a **is a** relationship, in Go it does not, it simply defines a protocol to integrate an object with multiple others that may implement that protocol and this is more object oriented than anything that I know and extremely powerful.
+In Java interfaces create a **is a** relationship, in Go it does not.
+It simply defines a protocol that can be used to integrate objects that don't know each other directly (they don't even have to know the interface explicitly).This seems more object oriented than anything that I know so far (not that I know too much of course =)).

 # Acknowledgments